Asian Pacific American Medical Student Association

-The Asian Pacific American Medical Student Association (APAMSA), founded in 1995, is the largest medical organization in the USA representing Asian American, Native Hawaiian, and Pacific Islander (AANHPI) medical and pre-medical students and physicians.
+The Asian Pacific American Medical Student Association (APAMSA), founded in 1995, is the largest medical organization in the US representing Asian American, Native Hawaiian, and Pacific Islander (AANHPI) medical and pre-medical students and physicians.
 APAMSA is a student-governed and national organization that promotes awareness and advocacy of issues affecting the AANHPI community.
 They have over 4,500 active medical students, pre-medical students, interns, medical residents, and practicing physicians.

 APAMSA hosts an annual National Conference, annual National Hepatitis Conference, and multiple Regional Conferences.
-The 2023 National Conference was hosted at Oregon Health & Sciences University on March 3 - 5.
+The 2023 National Conference was hosted at Oregon Health & Sciences University on March 3–5.

 Currently, APAMSA has over 160 local chapters at different medical schools and college campuses in the United States.